Flux cost functions and optimal metabolic states: Metabolic optimality problems

-is replaced by an inequality $v_l \le \enzyme_l\,\ratelaw_l$ (because the cell may inhibit some enzymes by phosphorylation), the enzyme profile $\ev$ is predefined, and we search for a flow (and a corresponding log-metabolite profile $\mv$) that maximises a benefit value $\bv_{\rm v}' \cdot \vv$.
-Instead of maximising the benefit numerically, we employ a trick: we compare flows $\vv$ providing a fixed nominal benefit $b' = \bv_{\rm v}' \cdot \vv$ (which allows us to consider optimality problems on the B-polytope); then, for each flow, we assume that the benefit can be scaled by a factor $\sigma$, and we determine the maximal value $\sigma^{\rm opt}(\vv)$ at which the enzyme constraint Eq.~(\ref{eq:RateLawSplitting}) can be satisfied.
-A high value of $\sigma^{\rm opt}$ means that the nominal benefit $b'$ can be achieved at lower enzyme levels, or that a time-integrated benefit $\int b'\,\md t$ can be reached in a shorter period of time.
-To determine $\sigma^{\rm opt}$ for each flow $\vv$, we consider a variable $\sigma$ to be maximised under the constraint
+by an inequality $v_l \le \esymbol_l\,\ratelaw_l$ (assuming that the actual reaction rates can be lower than what a non-inhibited enzyme could achieve).
+In our optimality problem, the enzyme profile \todo{$\esymbolv$} is given and we search for a {\flow} $\vv$ (and its log-metabolite profile $\lncv$) that maximise the benefit q $\bv_{\rm v} \cdot \vv$.
+To do so, we employ a trick: we only consider {\flow}s $\vv$ with a fixed nominal benefit $b = \bv_{\rm v} \cdot \vv$ (which brings us back to an optimality problem on the B-polytope).
+We assume for each {\flow} that the benefit can be scaled by a factor $\sigma$ and determine the maximal value $\sigma^{\rm opt}(\vv)$ at which the enzyme constraint Eq.~(\ref{eq:RateLawSplitting}) can still be satisfied.
+A higher value of $\sigma^{\rm opt}$ means that the nominal benefit $b$ can be achieved at lower enzyme levels, or that a benefit time-integral $b\,\Delta t$ can be reached in a shorter period of time.
+To find the maximal scaling factor $\sigma^{\rm opt}$ for a {\flow} $\vv$, we